Please email me at email@example.com for a pdf of any publication.

 - PRC Research Brief: What happens during healthcare interactions to compel gender nonconforming LGBTQ people to avoid care?

 Paine, Emily Allen, Debra Umberson & Corinne Reczek.
-2018 (online first).
-Sex in Midlife: Women’s Sexual Experiences in Lesbian and Straight Marriages, Journal of Marriage and Family.
+2019.
+Sex in Midlife: Women’s Sexual Experiences in Lesbian and Straight Marriages, Journal of Marriage and Family, 81 (1): 7-23.

 Objective: This study examines how married straight and lesbian women understand sexual changes in midlife.